jamagiwa/L-Trail/README.md

 ## Citation
 A manuscript describing L-Trail is currently in preparation.
 In the meantime, if you use this tool in your research, please cite this GitHub repository:

-> Yamagiwa, T. (2026).
-L-Trail: Estimating macroscopic transition directions in scRNA-seq data via outlier-robust L-moments.
-GitHub repository. https://github.com/jamagiwa/L-Trail
+> YAMAGIWA, T. (2026).
+L-Trail: Estimating macroscopic transition directions in scRNA-seq data via outlier-robust L-moments (v1.0).
+Zenodo. https://doi.org/10.5281/zenodo.19400467
 >
 ## Licence
 This project is licensed under the MIT License - see the LICENSE file for details.